UNIVERSITY OF WISCONSIN River Falls

 On another page, insert a new element and choose XML Reader from Miscellaneous Elements.

-This will produce an error message - ignore it and click the gear.
+This may produce an error message, if it does, just ignore it and click the gear.

 Click "New Data."